Cennino Cennini: Life

 The extent to which Cennini intended to provide a practical handbook for the apprentice painter is disputed.
 Some scholars believe that his book was a presentation book or a guild book instead.
 Along with technical methods, Cennini offered advice on the sort of lifestyle to which a young painter should subscribe.

 Your life should be arranged just as if you were studying theology, or philosophy, or other disciplines, that is to say, eating and drinking moderately, at least twice a day, electing digestible and wholesome dishes, and light wines; saving and sparing your hand, preserving it from such strains as heaving stones, crowbars, and many other things which are bad for your hand, from giving them a chance to weary it.
 There is another cause which, if you indulge it, can make your hand so unsteady that it will waver more, and flutter far more, than leaves do in the wind, and this is indulging too much in the company of women.

-According to Victoria Finlay, in her book Colour: Travels Through The Paintbox, the infamous UK forger, Eric Hebborn was greatly influenced by Cennino Cennini.
-The last book Hebborn wrote before he was brutally murdered was The Art Forger's Handbook.
-Finlay writes that he "used and adapted Cennino's advice extensively – preparing panels, tinting papers different colours, and making brand new works look as if they had been varnished some time before (by beating egg-white, left overnight and then applying it with a brush), just as the master advised."
+According to Victoria Finlay, the infamous UK forger Eric Hebborn was greatly influenced by Cennino Cennini.
+Citing Hebborn's The Art Forger's Handbook, Finlay writes that he "used and adapted Cennino's advice extensively – preparing panels, tinting papers different colours, and making brand new works look as if they had been varnished some time before (by beating egg-white, left overnight and then applying it with a brush), just as the master advised."